COMBINE-lab/salmon/doc/source/building.rst

 ============

 * A C++11 conformant compiler (currently tested with GCC>=4.7 and Clang>=3.4)
 * CMake_.
-Sailfish uses the CMake build system to check, fetch and install dependencies, and to compile and install Sailfish.
-CMake is available for all major platforms (though Sailfish is currently unsupported on Windows.)
+Salmon uses the CMake build system to check, fetch and install dependencies, and to compile and install Salmon.
+CMake is available for all major platforms (though Salmon is currently unsupported on Windows.)

 Installation
 ============

-After downloading the Sailfish source distribution and unpacking it, change into the top-level directory:
+After downloading the Salmon source distribution and unpacking it, change into the top-level directory:

 ::

-    > cd Sailfish
+    > cd salmon

 Then, create and out-of-source build directory and change into it: